Physics (PHYS)

 PHYS 3320.
 Introduction to Mathematical Physics.

 This course is an introduction to the mathematical methods of theoretical physics with emphasis on development of mathematical tools used in upper division core physics courses.
 Students will also develop their ability to communicate mathematical ideas in the context of physics.
-Prerequisite: [MATH 2393 or MATH 3373] and PHYS 2425 both with grades of "C" or better.
+Prerequisite: MATH 2393 and PHYS 2326 and PHYS 2126 all with grades of "C" or better.
 Corequisite: MATH 3323 with a grade of "C" or better.

 Grade Mode: Standard Letter